SignTools/SignTools/FAQ.md

 - **Explicit**

   Its `application-identifier` looks like `TEAM_ID.app1`.
 It can properly sign only one app (`TEAM_ID.app1`), but it can contain any standard entitlement.
-You can also improperly any app with any id, but some functions such as file importing will not work.
+You can also improperly sign any app with any id, but some functions such as file importing will not work.

 ## App runs, but malfunctions due to invalid signing/entitlements